 - Personal Protective Equipment

 - Walking-Working Surfaces (ladders, stairs, scaffolds)

-The Health and Safety Building at 675 Research Center Drive is across from Burrows-Burleson Tennis Center.
+The Health and Safety Building is located at 675 Research Center Drive, across from Burrows-Burleson Tennis Center.
 Main building access is from the paved parking lot on the south side of the building.

 Location on Campus Map

 On this map (1 MB PDF), we are located in quadrant N-12, building number 459.

 - From US 460, turn onto Route 314, Southgate Drive.
 Turn right at the second stop light onto Research Center Drive.
 The Health and Safety Building is located on the left near the top of the hill.